-There are thousands of data centers around the world used to run a huge number of different things.
-While all data centers are used to house computer equipment, they’re not all the same in building and managing.
+There are thousands of data centers around the world.
+While all data centers are used to house computer equipment, they’re not all the same in building or managing the same data.

-Whether you’re building out your own private data center, you’re looking to have your website run in a third-party data center, or want to take advantage of advanced cloud technologies; you need to understand data center tier rankings.
+Whether you’re building your own private data center, looking to have your website run in a third-party data center, or want to take advantage of advanced cloud technologies, you need to understand data center tier rankings.

 What Are the Different Data Center Tier Ratings?

-A tier 1 rating data center can only claim to guarantee an uptime of 99.671%.
-This tier is the lowest level data center and has relatively little redundancy and other features built-in.
-But, a tier 1 certified data center is still going to be far better than housing servers in a closet in the office or other area that’s not specifically built for this type of operation.
+A tier 1 rating data center can only guarantee an uptime of 99.671%.
+This tier is the lowest level and has relatively little redundancy and other built-in features.
+But a tier 1 certified data center is still far better than housing servers in a closet in the office or other area not specifically built for this type of operation.

-These types of facilities are often used for non-critical systems as they’re much less expensive to build and maintain.
-However, most facilities that would get a tier 1 certification won’t pay to go through the actual evaluation process since there would be little benefit to holding the certification.
+These facilities are often used for non-critical systems as they’re much less expensive to build and maintain.
+Most facilities that get a tier 1 certification won’t pay to go through the actual evaluation process since there would be little benefit to holding the certification, though.

-Tier 2 certified facilities can guarantee an uptime of 99.741%, translating to about 1,360 minutes of downtime per year.
-Tier 2 data centers must have some redundancy options to minimize the amount of downtime they experience.
+Tier 2 certified facilities can guarantee an uptime of 99.741%, translating to about 1,360 minutes of downtime annually.
+They must have some redundancy options to minimize the amount of downtime they experience.

-In most cases, a tier 2 facility relies on a single power source, a single cooling source, and potentially multiple circuits for Internet connectivity.
+In most cases, a tier 2 facility relies on a single power source, one cooling source, and potentially multiple circuits for internet connectivity.
 Despite the single sources for key systems, they often have built-in fail-safes, such as uninterruptible power supply (UPS) modules, cooling chillers, energy generators, and more.

-Tier 3 data centers can guarantee 99.982% uptime, which means about 95 minutes (or less) of downtime each year.
-This is a massive improvement from the tier 2 rating.
-At this level, a facility offers significantly higher levels of redundancy on all key components of the data center.
+Tier 3 data centers can guarantee 99.982% uptime, about 95 minutes (or less) of downtime each year — a massive improvement from tier 2.
+A tier 3 facility offers significantly higher levels of redundancy on all key data center components.

 In most cases, this means two entirely separate sources of commercial power, two full cooling systems, and more.
-In addition, each of those commercial sources of power should be backed up by a UPS system and some type of generator that can keep things running without interruption.
+In addition, each of those commercial power sources should be backed up by a UPS system and some type of generator that can keep things running without interruption.

 Understanding the Data Center Tier Ratings

 - Performance: Ratings are based on the performance capabilities of the facility.
-These are standard performance evaluations that are the same regardless of location, company ownership, the intended use of the facility, or other factors.
+These standard evaluations are the same regardless of location, company ownership, the intended use of the facility, or other factors.

 - Redundant systems: One of the key aspects of data center tier ratings is the redundancy of key systems.
-The more redundancy for power, cooling, connectivity, and other things that are available, the higher the rating can be.
+The more redundancy for power, cooling, connectivity, and other available things, the higher the rating can be.